vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Go instead where there is no path and leave a trail." - Ralph Waldo Emerson
 > 1. "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw

-## Self-Belief and Confidence - V

-> 1. "You are stronger than you seem, braver than you believe, and smarter than you think." - Christopher Robin
-> 1. "Believe in yourself and all that you are.
-Know that there is something inside you that is greater than any obstacle." - Christian D. Larson
-> 1. "The only person you should try to be better than is the person you were yesterday." - Anonymous
-> 1. "The best way to predict the future is to create it." - Abraham Lincoln
-> 1. "Self-belief is the first step to success." - Anonymous

 ## Purpose and Vision - V

-> 1. "If you want to achieve greatness, stop asking for permission." - Anonymous
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson
 > 1. "Vision without execution is just hallucination." - Henry Ford
 > 1. "Find your passion and let it guide you." - Anonymous